-This healthy Mediterranean Chickpea salad is one of my top vegetarian recipe picks!
-It’s simple to prepare, packed full of nutrients and bursting with flavour!
+This healthy Mediterranean Chickpea Salad with Feta is one of my top vegetarian meals!
+It’s simple to prepare, packed full of nutrients and bursting with flavor!
 The perfect make-ahead lunch option that can be made in less than 20 minutes! {Gluten-free & vegetarian}

 Table of Contents